xia-lab/miRNetR/README.md

 ## Bugs or feature requests

-To inform us of any bugs or requests, please open a new issue or send an email to #le.chang@mail.mcgill.ca.
+To inform us of any bugs or requests, please open a new issue or post on [OmicsForum](https://omicsforum.ca/c/mirnet/9)